 Your GI Bill benefits can be used for Flight Training such as:

 In order to qualify, you must have a private pilot's license and valid medical certification before beginning training.
 Payments are issued after the training is completed and the school submits information to the VA.

-If you are training under the Montgomery GI Bill or REAP the VA will reimburse you for 60% of the approved charges.
+If you are training under the Montgomery GI Bill the VA will reimburse you for 60% of the approved charges.

 Flight Training Under the Post-9/11 GI Bill

 Payment for flight training under the Post-9/11 GI Bill varies depending on the type of flight training you are enrolled in:

 - If you are enrolled in any degree program that consists of flight training at a public Institution of Higher Learning you can be reimbursed up to the resident in-state cost of the training.

 - If you are enrolled in any degree program that consists of flight training at a private Institution of Higher Learning you can be reimbursed up to the full cost of the training or $22,805.34 per academic year, whichever is less.

 - If you are enrolled in any type of vocational flight training you can be reimbursed up to the full cost of training or $13,031.61 per academic year, whichever is less

 |9 11 GI Bill Yellow Ribbon Schools Aerospace Jobs|